-Valerie C. Wade is a freelance writer and history lover, the mind and heart behind Lynnfield Historical Consulting, and a longtime enthusiast of fiber arts.
+Valerie C. Wade is a writer and public historian, the mind and heart behind Lynnfield Historical Consulting, and a longtime enthusiast of fiber arts.
 (Seriously, she is fascinated by looms, spinning, and quiltmaking.)
 She lives in Texas with her husband and their feisty cairn terrier.

-She earned a B.A. in African American Studies and Psychology from Washington University in St. Louis (2008), and an M.A. in History from Duke University (2014).
-She has taught at the university level, and she currently works as an archivist and oral historian.
+She earned a B.A. in African American Studies and Psychology from Washington University in St. Louis (2008) and an M.A. in History from Duke University (2014).
+She is credentialed by the Academy of Certified Archivists.
 References are available upon request.